a-ibrkh/cv/cv-akhmadkhuja.md

 * Designed UI and developed Mobile Applications for 1 project and released to Store.

+* Released mobile application to Google Play.

-Udevs, April 2022 - present
+#Udevs, April 2022 - present

 Mobile Developer(Flutter)